Skip to Content

 Instructions

-3. Continue hot gluing corks around the center of the ring until you have completed the circle.
-Trim and sort corks to fit if necessary.
+• Continue hot gluing corks around the center of the ring until you have completed the circle.
+If you notice that the final cork isn't going to fit, use a knife to trim and use the sandpaper to smooth.

-4. Next you're going to add a second ring of wine corks around the outside of the row you just did, using the hot glue gun.
+• Glue down second ring of wine corks around the outside of the row you just did.
 Place one cork at a time.

-7. Ddd a second layer to your wine cork wreath.
+• Add a second layer to your wine cork wreath.
 Hot glue the corks down in between the other rings of corks, forming two rings.
 Work your way around.
+You can spread these two rows out a little bit further as necessary to make the corks fit, since you have a row below already.

 Notes